ParanoidUser/codewars-handbook/kata/6-kyu/fixme-hello/README.md

 * `Hello.
 My name is Batman.`

 ## Task
-Fix the code so we can all go home early.
+Fix the code, so we can all go home early.